 How to keep the smoke contained?

 Enter a sealable glass container.
-An old whiskey bottle works great for this and helps create an elegant presentation--because what’s a good cocktail without good presentation?
+An old whiskey bottle works great for this and helps create an elegant presentation--because what’s a good cocktail without a good presentation?

 In fact, whiskey actually works really well with smoking.
 Check out Eagle Rare; it works really well with the smoked old fashioned recipe below.